WBBSE Solutions For Class 7 Geography Chapter 4 Landforms Topic C Plains

 1. Suitable for agriculture:

-Most of the plains have formed due to the deposition of silt that makes them very fertile.
+Most of the plains have formed due to the deposition of silt which makes them very fertile.
 Due to this fertile soil, agricultural activities are extensively carried out in the plains.

 Easy livelihood: